An Efficient Sequential Approach for k-Parametric Dynamic Generalised Linear Models: Sequential Inference in DGLMs

-In the {\it conjugate updating} schemes presented in Section \ref{sec:basic}, the probabilistic characterization of the states is given only in terms of its first and second moments.
-Thus it is natural to go one step further and impose a normal prior distribution for the states.
-This specification implies a $k$-dimensional Gaussian distribution for the linear predictors and we aim at minimizing the Kullback-Leibler divergence between the prior induced by this specification and the joint conjugate prior for $\bm{\lambda}_t=\bm{g}(\bm{\eta}_t)$.
-Thus, although we operate on the minimization of the divergence between two prior densities, at this point, our proposed method resumes to an optimization problem on the parametric space.
-Specifically, we search for the parameters $\bm{\tau}_t$ of the conjugate prior for $\bm{\eta}_t$ that minimize the KL divergence between the prior induced by the Gaussian assumption for the states and the conjugate one.
+The method of \textit{conjugate updating} proposed by \cite{west1985dynamic}, as briefly outlined in Section \ref{sec:basic}, characterizes the probabilistic nature of states $\bm{\theta}_t$ through their first and second moments, then equalizing the resulting moments of the linear predictors $\bm{\lambda}_t$ to the ones of the conjugate prior for $\bm{g}(\bm{\eta}_t)$.
+In contrast to restricting reconciliation to moment-based specifications, we propose reconciling entire prior and posterior densities.
+In our proposal, we assume Gaussian prior densities for the states $\bm{\theta}_t$ resulting in a $k$-dimensional Gaussian distribution for the linear predictor vector $\bm{\lambda}_t$.
+Then we minimize the Kullback-Leibler divergence between this Gaussian prior and the joint conjugate prior for $\bm{\lambda}_t = \bm{g}(\bm{\eta}_t)$.
+Reconciling full density curves is more discerning than matching moments, since proximity in the parametric space (or between parameter estimates) may not reflect how similar two alternative prior (or posterior) densities are.
+Although this involves minimizing the divergence between two densities, the problem ultimately reduces to an optimization task within the parametric space.
+At each time $t$, we aim to find the parameters $\bm{\tau}_t$ of the conjugate prior for $\bm{\eta}_t$ that minimize the KL divergence from the prior induced by the Gaussian specification for the states.